Senjai/multitenancy/README.md

 It feels like this should have a new subheading, or something to sepearte the sections from changing payment plans to setting up subscriptions.

+At the bottom, the reference to the test is sorta ambigious thogh it can be inferred.

 ***